Achronite/mqtt-energenie-ener314rt/README.md

 unzip master.zip
 ```

+5) Rename folder `mv mqtt-energenie-ener314rt-master mqtt-energenie-ener314rt`

-5) `cd mqtt-energenie-ener314rt`
+6) `cd mqtt-energenie-ener314rt`

-6) Install node's dependencies:
+7) Install node's dependencies:
 ```
 npm install
 ```
-7) Copy/Rename the file `config_sample.json` to `config.json` in the same directory as the install (mqtt-energenie-ener314rt), and edit it to match your MQTT broker and user details.
+8) Copy/Rename the file `config_sample.json` to `config.json` in the same directory as the install (mqtt-energenie-ener314rt), and edit it to match your MQTT broker and user details.
 It should contain the following entities configured for your environment.
 The example shown here uses the default [Mosquitto MQTT broker](https://github.com/home-assistant/hassio-addons/tree/master/mosquitto) Add-on in a Home Assistant installation:
 ```
 {